 Duncan’s observation is on how the landscape of a property in Bedford Village relates with their resident status; furthermore, the relationship between the size of their properties and segregation within the community.
 He talks on how “the majority of the residents are upper-middle class and upper class white Anglo-Saxon Protestants”; he also describes the village as “an image of affluence and cultural homogeneity”.
 He portrays the village residents as people who do not like changes because they like their colonial look and they want to protect their heritage.
 They also have strict zoning codes because it is supposed to “preserve the rural atmosphere of the town”.

-On Duncan’s observations he reveals four different landscapes: the village center, the tradesmen’s landscape, the alpha and beta landscapes.
+the village center, the tradesmen’s landscape, the alpha and beta landscapes.
 The village center landscape or area consists of the main business area and couple of churches.
 The tradesmen’s landscape could be described as an area with humble houses, quite streets and most of the residents are over 50 years old.
 There is interaction between neighbors since their houses close to each other.
 The alpha landscape is the oldest of them all; it has narrow, unpaved and crooked roads with picturesque ponds and miles of bridle paths.
 The street area is not used as communal play area for children and the distance between houses minimizes interaction between neighbors.
 On the beta landscape they have paved streets and their houses are newer reproductions of Old New England Colonial.
 His main focus seems to be the alpha and beta landscapes.

 It is interesting how Duncan’s observations reveal a clear segregation between the residents of Bedford Village.
 The table that he provided on page 346 (Table II - Social Groups and Landscapes) shows a clear disproportion between the different social club members.
 For example, The Golf Club, 91.1% of the members are from the alpha landscape; on the other hand, 8.9% of the members are from the beta landscape.
 The percentage of Italians in the alpha landscape is 17.7% compared to an 82.3% in the beta landscape.
 Also religion groups are very different between the alpha and beta landscapes.